populationgenomics/tob-wgs/scripts/rv_expression_association/README.md

 The overall goal of these scripts is to run a gene-set association test to test for an association between i) a number of rare genetic variants located around a gene and ii) the expression level of the gene itself (in a given cell type).

-At first, I am testing specifically one gene (IGLL5) on chromosome 22, in naive B cells.
+At first, I am testing specifically one chromosome 22 gene (_IGLL5_), in naive B cells.
 I consider variants located at most 50kb up or down-stream of the gene body (including those within the gene itself).
 Later, I'll want to run this for many genes.